Satiankit96/Data-Science/Data Science Certification/2. Data Driven Decision/Week_1/Week_1_3_Problem_Solving_with_Data.md

 They made there research more user centric and gathered sopme relevant data.
 Later they shared this data with respective customers to improve what the users were searching for.
 They used the historical data to find out what a specific user wanted out a content.
 Quiz 3 -
 100/100

+PART 4
+SMART questions

+What type of questions not to ask
+1. Leading -  This product is too expensive, isn’t it?
+2. Close ended (simple Y/N) - Were you satisfied with the customer trial?
+3. Vague and lacks context -  Does the tool work for you?

+To counter this they use the SMART methodology

+Specific -  Add as much context as you can
+Measurable - Talk in numbers to have something concrete Action-oriented - Does the question influence creation of different or new feature packages?
+Relevant - Give context and be specific
+Time-bound - Give a time period that should be studied

+Fairness - Make sure that you do not create a bias or lead an argument to a certain place.